norbibi/Golem_Blender_Render/README.md

 - 010_0020_A (010_0020_A.lighting, no compositing)
 - blender-benchmark-class-room (classroom.blend, with compositing)

-In order to run this application you will need an Ethereum/Polygon account.
+In order to run this application you will need an Polygon wallet with few MATIC and GLM.
 Simplest way of creation is with Metamask.

-This application use Polygon network for payments.
-You will need few MATIC and GLM on your Polygon wallet (**small amounts please**).

 Private key must be exported as environment variable: